Hurricane Maria Path: Tropical Storm Maria Follows Irma

-Tropical Storm Maria developed into a tropical storm on Saturday, in the western Atlantic Ocean, and is bound to morph into a hurricane by Sunday.
+Tropical Storm Maria developed into a tropical storm on Saturday in the western Atlantic Ocean and is bound to morph into a hurricane by Sunday.
 Areas that are set to be affected include those that were battered by Irma.
 The Lesser Antilles are expected to be directly affected by it.
 The storm is currently located about 590 miles southeast of the region and features 50 mph winds.
 It is moving towards the Caribbean.
 This is according to the National Hurricane Center.

 Hurricane And Storm Watches

 Some of the areas on Tropical Storm Maria storm watch include St. Lucia, Dominica, Barbados, Martinique, and St. Vincent and the Grenadines.
 Regions on hurricane watch include Barbuda, Antigua, St. Kitts and Nevis, Montserrat, and Guadeloupe.
-Areas such as the island of Barbuda bore the brunt of Hurricane Irma with about ninety percent of homes being destroyed.
+Areas such as the island of Barbuda bore the brunt of Hurricane Irma with about 90 percent of homes being destroyed.

 Rainfall

-Hurricane Maria is forecasted to cause about 6 to 12 inches of rainfall in the southern Leeward Islands and up to 20 inches in hardest hit areas by Tuesday.
+Hurricane Maria is forecasted to cause about six to 12 inches of rainfall in the southern Leeward Islands and up to 20 inches in hardest hit areas by Tuesday.
 The Lesser Antilles are expected to face dangerous currents and high surf winds.

 Hurricane Irma Damage